How To Start An Art Business In 10 Simple Steps

 2) Identify Your Target Audience

-Do I have to explain what the connection between niche and target audience is?
+Do I have to explain the connection between the niche and the target audience?
+Fine, I will:

-Unless you choose an art niche to work within, you won’t be able to identify who your ideal customer is.
+Unless you choose an art niche to work within, you won’t be able to identify your ideal customer.
+Discovering your target audience is crucial for the success of your business.

-After all, you can’t sell anything to anyone unless you know who that person is and what needs they have.
+After all, you can’t sell anything to anyone unless you know who that person is.

 So, will you target wealthy individuals who don’t mind spending thousands of dollars on a single work of art?
 Or are you planning to go after people who tend to purchase art prints since they can’t afford to spend much on another type of art?